Defying police, Iranians protest over plane shootdown - The Boston Globe

 The plane crash early Wednesday killed everyone on board, mostly Iranians and Iranian-Canadians.
 After initially pointing to a technical failure and insisting the armed forces were not to blame, authorities on Saturday admitted accidentally shooting it down in the face of mounting evidence and accusations by Western leaders.

-Iran downed the flight as it braced for possible American retaliation after firing ballistic missiles at two bases in Iraq housing U.S. forces.
-The missile attack, which caused no casualties, was a response to the killing of Gen. Qassem Soleimani, Iran's top general, in a U.S. airstrike in Baghdad.
+Iran downed the flight as it braced for possible American retaliation after firing ballistic missiles at two bases in Iraq housing US forces.
+The missile attack, which caused no casualties, was a response to the killing of General Qassem Soleimani, Iran’s top general, in a US airstrike in Baghdad.
 But no retaliation came.

 Iranians have expressed anger over the downing of the plane and the misleading explanations from senior officials in the wake of the tragedy.
 They are also mourning the dead, which included many young people who were studying abroad.